Andor has carved out a distinctive place in Star Wars by refusing easy grandeur.

 I Have Friends Everywhere is another superbly controlled chapter in Andor’s portrait of rebellion before it hardens into legend.
 It does not chase spectacle.
 It chases consequence.
 It understands that betrayal hurts more than blaster fire when a movement is still being born, and that loyalty is only meaningful when tested by fear, vanity, and risk.

 Cassian grows here.
 Syril decays here.
 Kleya sharpens here.
 Ghorman trembles here.
-The Empire, meanwhile, looks as terrifying as ever not because it is loud, but because it is patient.
+The Empire, meanwhile, looks terrifying because it is patient.
 It knows how to wait.
 It knows how to flatter.
 It knows how to turn need into obedience.

 That is the true chill of the episode.
 Rebellion is forming, yes.
-But so is the machinery designed to break it before it becomes whole.
+So is the machinery designed to break it before it becomes whole.